labeebarbisoft/training-01/README.md

-# Branch for renaming the project
+# Branch for finalising models and views